nhost/hasura-backend-plus/migrations-v1/README.md

 # FAQ

-## What does the migrations script do?
+## What does this migration script do?

 1. Drop all Hasura relationships specific for HBPv1.
-2. Crete new tables and copy all existing data from old to the new tables.
+2. Crete new tables specific for HBPv2 and copy relevant data from old to the new tables.

 ## Will this script always work?